Dog Lifestyle7 min read

 Smart summer exercise:

-• Shorten walks and increase rest breaks
+• Shorten walks and take frequent rest breaks

 Summer Should Be Fun